 I am also well aware of how quickly time is flying by and that I shouldn’t sweat the small stuff, so I am going to attempt to make a conscious effort to ‘go with the flow’ the next time:

-- We are in a store and the three of them are giving each other piggyback rides, throwing balls across the aisle, begging for $500 electronics, undressing mannequins, and knocking each other to the floor.
+- We are in a store and the three of them are giving each other piggyback rides, throwing balls across the aisle, begging for $500 electronics, pushing each other into mannequins, and knocking each other to the floor.